PrasannaMuppidi/Swiss-Tournament-Udacity/README.md

 or as close as possible.
 This project has two parts: defining the database schema (SQL table definitions), and writing the code that will use it.

-Files:
+## Files:

 tournament.py

 Contains the implementation for the Swiss system tournament

 tournament.sql

-Contains the SQL queries to create one database(tournament), 2 tables(players, Matches) and 1 View(standings)
+Contains the SQL queries to create
+ 1. one database(tournament),
+ 2. two tables(players, Matches)
+ 3. one View(standings)

 tournament_test.py

 Contains the test cases for tournament.py

-How to run:
+## How to run:

 1. In Vagrant open psql and copy the psql commands from tournament.sql and run
 2. Run tournament_test.py and see if all the test cases work
-3. Command to run tournament_test.py in the command promt is python tournament_test.py
+3. Command to run tournament_test.py in the command promt is 'python tournament_test.py'